 Ries describes the five basic principles of The Startup Way philosophy and points out the cultural challenges involved in introducing the approach.
 He also shows how the challenges can be solved and explains which methods and tools are used by startups, such as minimum viable products, course changes and the build-measure-learn model.

 Since we at AOE also deal extensively with topics such as corporate leadership and Agility, and incorporate new insights into our corporate culture and daily work, we invited Eckhart Böhme to answer our questions on these topics.
-In an informative Q&A session, he explains what the Startup Way philosophy is all about and how today‘s modern company works (video in German only).
+In an informative Q&A session, he explained what the Startup Way philosophy is all about and how today‘s modern company works.

 Eckhart Böhme is a trainer, speaker and author of articles on business model development, lean startup and the Jobs-to-be-Done theory.
 As a technical consultant, he was involved in the translations of the German editions of “Competing Against Luck” and “The Startup Way”, by the innovation pioneers Clayton Christensen and Eric Ries, respectively.